What the Francis Report established

 - External review with clinical depth.
 The three external-review touchpoints (CQC, RCPCH, NHS Improvement) were each scoped at service level rather than to investigate individual deaths.
 See our RCPCH-review-as-decoy analysis.

 - Accountability at leadership level.
-In July 2025 — nine years after the cluster — three former executives were arrested on suspicion of gross negligence manslaughter.
+On 30 June 2025 — nine years after the cluster — three former executives were arrested on suspicion of gross negligence manslaughter.
 This is the accountability the Francis framework had envisaged operating in real time, not years later.

 Helene Donnelly OBE’s Thirlwall evidence